 - Stir in lemon juice and water.

 - Heat over medium heat, stirring constantly until the mixture thickens to the texture of pudding.

 - Remove from heat and set aside to cool.

 - Beat cream cheese until smooth.

-- Pour into cooled pie crust and smooth out the top.
-Refrigerate until firm.
+- Spoon into cooled pie crust and chill.

 All nutritional information is estimated and will depend on the exact ingredients you use.